-Join The Data Incubator and Databricks co-founder, Matei Zaharia, Ph.D for the next installment of our FREE online webinar series, Data Science in 30 minutes: Infrastructure for Usable Machine Learning.
+Databricks co-founder, Matei Zaharia, Ph.D joined The Data Incubator for the April 2018 installment of our FREE monthly webinar series, Data Science in 30 minutes: Infrastructure for Usable Machine Learning.

 Despite incredible recent advances in machine learning, building machine learning applications remains prohibitively time-consuming and expensive for all but the best-trained, best-funded engineering teams.
 This expense usually comes not from a need for new and improved statistical models but instead from a lack of systems and tools for supporting end-to-end machine learning application development, from data preparation and labeling to productionization and monitoring.
 In the Stanford DAWN project, we are developing a set of tools to make these processes easier, from weak supervision approaches to dramatically reduce the need for labeled data, to query-specific model specialization to reduce serving cost, and end-to-end ML systems that encapsulate a complete task and greatly simplify the interface to the user.